neicnordic/sda-helm/charts/sda-svc/README.md

 `global.broker.password` | Shared password to the message broker. |`/`
 `global.broker.username` | Shared user to the message broker. |`/`
-`global.broker.backupRoutingKey` | routing key used to send messages to backup service |`""` `global.cega.host` | Full URI to the EGA user authentication service. |`""` `global.cega.user` | Username for the EGA user authentication service. |`""` `global.cega.password` | Password for the EGA user authentication service. |`""`
+`global.broker.backupRoutingKey` | routing key used to send messages to backup service |`""` `global.broker.prefetchCount` | Number of messages to retrieve from the broker at the time, setting this to `1` will create a round-robin behavior between consumers |`2`
+`global.cega.host` | Full URI to the EGA user authentication service. |`""` `global.cega.user` | Username for the EGA user authentication service. |`""` `global.cega.password` | Password for the EGA user authentication service. |`""`